 In rides Crazy Horse

-1947 - Emlyn Hughes was born in Barrow.
+1947 - Emlyn Hughes was born in Barrow-in-Furness.
 ‘Crazy Horse' played 665 times in his twelve years at Anfield after signing from Blackpool for a club record £65,000 in February 1967, netting 49 times and winning two European Cups, four League titles, two UEFA Cups, FA Cup, UEFA Super Cup and two FA Charity Shields before joining Wolverhampton Wanderers for £90,000 in August 1979.
 His greatest season was probably 1976/77 when he captained the side to within a whisker of a unique treble, as well as being voted the Football Writers' Player of the Year.
 Sadly, he died in November 2004, aged just 57.

 God's rapid-fire hat-trick